 The United States has sent astronauts to the moon and into orbit around Earth.
 Many space enthusiasts dream of the day when there will be a manned mission to the “Red Planet" of Mars.

-Obviously, if you want to travel to Mars, it would be best to do so at the point of opposition, when Mars is “only” nearly 35 million miles away.
+Obviously, if you want to travel to Mars, it would be best to do so at the point of opposition, when Mars is “only" 35-63 million miles away.
 That is why rocket scientists time their unmanned missions to Mars to coincide with opposition windows every 26 months.
-The next opposition window will be in November 2011, when NASA plans to launch the Curiosity Rover.
+The most recent opposition window was in May 2016 and the next one will be in 2018.

 Besides the long trip, a manned mission to Mars presents many other difficulties.
 Scientists worry about astronauts being exposed to cosmic rays and other radiation during the long trip.
 They also are concerned about the physical effects astronauts would experience from prolonged exposure to a low-gravity, low-light environment.